 3. Arrange for Childcare

 While being able to give your children all of the undivided attention in the world would be ideal, if you are struggling to balance work and home life without any help, you aren’t doing anyone any favors.
 It is okay to sign your children up for childcare or summer classes so you can get some work done.
 If you can’t afford paid care, set up a trade with friends so you both get some quiet time.

 4. Find Ways to Keep Your Kids Busy

 If you absolutely must work with your kids around, get creative in finding things for them to do to keep them occupied.
 You might create busy boxes for them to rotate through, set them up with books and coloring pages, or even let them watch movies on occasion.
 Find an activity they’ll consider a special treat and only let them do it during your work time, and they’ll stay occupied for hours.

 The truth is, no matter how you prepare, you likely are never going to get as much done with your kids around as you did while they were in school.
 This means that using your time wisely is more crucial than ever.
 Start every day with a to-do list so you waste less time between activities, and always cross off the most important items first.
 That way, if you don’t get a lot done, you will have at least accomplished the tasks that matter most.

-Will you be working from home this summer?
 How will you keep your kids entertained so you can get some work done?